| Unit

 five students from the Mississippi Delta as they conduct research on

+their communities.
 Consider your students, curriculum, and community as you design

 the practice interviewing and fieldwork